Akira25/gnuradio-docker-container/README.md

 $ ./receiver.py
 ```

+You can find further information on this demo in the section _Demonstration_.

 ## Architectural goals

 We want to achieve running even old flowgraphs seamlessly, as their dependencies get included in the container.
 This might come in very handy in the long term.